-(Before Content Management Systems, businesses had little to no control of their own web presence)
+(Before CMS, website owners had little to no control of their own web presence)

 When CMS-based websites became available, website owners started gaining control over aspects of their digital presence, such as the ability to add, edit, publish and manage their own content.

-(After CMS, site owners had more control of their content editing)
+(After CMS, businesses had more control of their content publishing)

-When deciding on a CMS for your digital business, it’s important to remember that you are the one who needs to be in control.
-If you are a “tech dummy,” consider choosing a vehicle designed for non-technical users.
+When choosing an online vehicle for your digital business, it’s important to remember that you are the one who will be driving it.
+If you are a “tech dummy,” you should consider choosing a vehicle designed for non-technical users.
 Otherwise, you will be stuck with an online vehicle that you can’t drive unless you are being chauffeured everywhere, continually spending money on outsourced services, and waiting around for others to help you get even the simplest of things done.

 (You need to be in charge of your online vehicle!)

-WordPress Puts Businesses In Control Of Their Web Presence
+A WordPress CMS Puts Website Owners In Control Of Their Online Presence

-The WordPress CMS puts you in complete control of your web presence …
+The WordPress Content Management System puts you 100% in charge of your online business presence …

-(WordPress puts you 100% in charge of your web presence)
+(The WordPress CMS puts you in complete control of your digital business presence)

-As explained in our WordPress Guide For Beginners, WordPress allows non-technical users to be in complete control of their online business presence and makes the need to outsource most technical areas of your website management to technical experts optional.
+As explained in our WordPress Guide For Beginners, WordPress allows non-technical users to be in control of their digital business presence and makes the need to outsource most technical areas of your website management to technical experts optional.

 Let’s take a look then, at some of the benefits of using WordPress as a Content Management System.

-So … what exactly is it that makes WordPress the world’s most downloaded Content Management System?
+So … what exactly is it that makes WordPress the most popular choice for a CMS?

 1 – WordPress Is Free